UN chief pays tributes to 336 personnel, including 6 Pakistanis, who died in service during 2020

-The memorial ceremony, held online, paid tribute to civilian and uniformed staff who died because of malicious acts, natural disasters and other incidents.
+The memorial ceremony, held online the other day, paid tribute to civilian and uniformed staff who died because of malicious acts, natural disasters and other incidents.

 Due to the COVID-19 pandemic and its wider impacts, including on healthcare access, the number also included colleagues who passed from the disease or other illness.